adbar/htmldate/README.rst

 1. Starting from the header of the page, it uses common patterns to identify date fields.
 2. If this is not successful, it scans the whole document looking for structural markers.
-3. If no date cue could be found, it finally runs a series of heuristics on the content.
+3. If no date cue could be found, it finally runs a series of heuristics on the content (text and markup).

 Pull requests are welcome.